Advice On Everyday Workplace Issues

 A14: Professionally at all times!

 The way you handle yourself during your termination can have significant impact on your career transition and job aspirations elsewhere.
 Leave with dignity by handling your termination meeting calmly.
 Keep your cool and acknowledge that the company had difficult decisions to make which could not have been easy.
 State how much you enjoyed working with the company and your colleagues.
-When the timing is right, don't hesitate to approach former colleagues and superiors for letters of reference or an introduction to those they know who may be in a position to assist with your job search.
+When the timing is right, don't hesitate to approach former colleagues and superiors for letters of reference or for an introduction to those they know who may be in a position to assist with your job search.

 Q13: What single behaviour will sabotage my reputation the most?